-At Anger Solutions Atlanta, our Emotional Intelligence facilitation is based on the curriculum designed by George Anderson of Anderson and Anderson using the Bar-On model of Emotional Intelligence(EQ).
+At Anger Solutions Atlanta, our Emotional Intelligence facilitation is based on the Bar-On model of Emotional Intelligence(EQ).
 This program is designed to teach the following aspects of Emotional Intelligence (EQ):

 INTRAPERSONAL (self-awareness and self-expression)

 - Self-Regard: To accurately perceive, understand and accept oneself